 Take to the seas in a traditional rigged tall ship, exploring the lesser-known waterways of the Mediterranean, Central America and Caribbean.
 Enjoy the romance of the wind in the sails and get access to small ports out of reach of the bigger cruise ships.
 We recommend Star Clippers which has 3-, 4-, 7-, 10- and 11-night voyages as well as longer transatlantic and Indian Ocean crossings.
 Its ships include Star Clipper, Star Flyer and the 5-masted Royal Clipper.

 Sit back and watch the French countryside roll past on a luxury hotel barge.
-Choose from a selection of six-night cruises in Burgundy, Alsace-Lorraine, Provence and the Canal du Midi.
+Choose from a selection of six-night cruises in Burgundy, Alsace-Lorraine, Bordeaux and the Canal du Midi.
 Each barge sleeps between 4 and 20 passengers and the price includes gourmet meals, fine wines, an open bar and shore excursions.

 Norway is stunning in summer – see the Midnight Sun as you cruise through a magical landscape of fjords, lakes and mountains.
 Options include a fascinating coastal voyage used by local people and cruise through the gorgeous and little-known Lofoten Islands.
 Details from Nordic Experience.

 Travel to Antarctica to get up close and personal with penguins and whales and vast ice sculptures amidst the Earth’s most beautiful landscapes.
 Take a 9-day Classic Antarctica cruise or go for something more adventurous such as this Active Antarctica itinerary which includes snow-shoeing, kayaking, mountaineering and cross-country skiing.
 See the latest special offers.